flack/poser/README.md

 poser
 =========

-poser is a modified version of Composer for globally installed packages.
-It changes the linking behavior for CLI executables, so that they are automatically available in `PATH`.
-Think of it as a replacement for Composer's `global` command
+poser is a proxy for Composer's `global` command that makes CLI executables automatically available in `PATH`.

 Composer is a great tool, but let's face it: Its idea of "global" is a bit different from what you might expect: Installing a package